AVEVA/CONNECT-data-services-developer-docs/content/communities/community-share-streams.md

 To share data streams with a community:

 - There must already be data streams created within your tenant.
 For instructions, see <xref:gpStreams>.

-- You must be a [Community Member](xref:ccRoles#community-member-role-preview).

 - Your user role must be assigned the **Share** permissions for data streams.
 If you do not have these permissions, request them from a [Tenant Administrator](xref:ccRoles#tenant-roles).